pini85/movie-finder/Features.md

 - Fix all bugs

 * animations -> First thing is to make an accordian to reviews

+- animate thwe width of the review when secret comes up
 <!-- * link to imdb on movie page -->

 * Better Performance
 * allow to update saved search
 * secret tapping to get the torrent etc